UNC Research Experience for Undergraduate Students

-The University of North Carolina at Chapel Hill, in collaboration with Intel, is offering a research experience for undergraduates (REU) program in the summer of 2024.
-Students accepted into the program will come to UNC for the summer and conduct research in the areas of hardware and system security under the guidance of UNC faculty and Intel researchers.
+The University of North Carolina at Chapel Hill offers a research experience for undergraduates (REU) program in the summer of 2025.
+Students accepted into the program will come to UNC for the summer and conduct research in the areas of hardware and system security under the guidance of UNC faculty and industry researchers.

-We invite rising juniors with an interest in research to apply.
+We invite undergraduate students with an interest in research to apply.
 No prior research experience is required.
 Students from all majors are eligible to apply, however we seek students who are majoring in or otherwise have a background in computer science, computer engineering, or electrical engineering.

 This program is a part of UNC Computer Science’s broadening participation in computing plan.
 To learn more about broadening participation in computing, please visit bpcnet.org.